mongodb/docs/source/includes/upgrade-path-onprem-upgrade.rst

        4.0.x.

    * - 3.4.x
+     - Refer to the
+       :v3.6:`v3.6 upgrade documentation </tutorial/nav/upgrade-application>`
-     - Use this tutorial to upgrade from |onprem| 3.4.x to version 3.6.x.
+       to upgrade from |onprem| 3.4.x to version 3.6.x.

    * - 2.x or earlier